yohannesHL/HDFserver/README.md

 ### Via Command Line
 You can use one of following commands to start the server

     python HDFserver.py

-Setting parameters
+####Setting parameters
+You can set data directory by supplying data_dir argument.
+All the usual arguments handled by flask can be included .

     python HDFserver.py -data_dir=DATA_DIR -port=7000 -host=127.0.0.1

 ## Consuming

 To get a list of hdf5 stores in the directory use:

         /stores_/

 To list keys in the hdf5 file.
-Where <filename> is the hdf5 file with the extension dropped.
+Where <filename> is the hdf5 file with the extension dropped:

         /keys/<filename>/

-To retreive data for rows 0 to 99  from table1 in the hdf5 file test.h5
+To retreive data for rows 0 to 99  from table1 in the hdf5 file test.h5:

         /test/table1/100/0/

 ### Example